Franchise Business Plan

 • Input for determining the condition system and revenue model

 Using the FranScan® methodology, we extensively assess your concept so that all formula elements are addressed.
 The resulting Franchise Business Plan focuses on all aspects of business operations.
-This is how we jointly map out whether your organization is ready for the step to franchise and where the main points of attention lie.
+This is how we jointly map out whether your organisation is ready for the step to franchise and where the main points of attention lie.

 Koelewijn & Partners helps you during this phase to answer questions such as: What is ‘hard’ to agree on and what is optional?
 What are good, workable agreements in your collaboration with franchisees?
-What will your own organization look like in the future?
+What will your own organisation look like in the future?
 What will be the compensation system?
 What demands can you place on the franchisee?
 What else (including legally) is involved?

 The right balance in soft and hard franchise

-The FranScan® provides insight into how hard or soft you can set up your franchise organization.
+The FranScan® provides insight into how hard or soft you can set up your franchise organisation.
 The consequence of choosing the right balance on this spectrum is having more or less control over the future franchise chain.
 In soft franchising, the collaboration often remains limited to operating a common name, logo, and carrying out limited marketing activities.
-Hard franchising is often the best way to realize scale advantages by organizing things centrally and uniformly.
+Hard franchising is often the best way to realise scale advantages by organising things centrally and uniformly.
 The agreements are hard, meaning clearly defined and detailed.
 However, whether hard franchise is really the best solution for you in all facets of the collaboration also depends on the development stage of the industry in which you operate, your own ambitions as a franchisor, the expected speed of developments, and the entry barriers for potential franchisees.

 The franchise business plan, a solid foundation for starting your franchise formula

-All discussed topics are interconnected, ensuring a robust foundation for your franchise organization.
+All discussed topics are interconnected, ensuring a robust foundation for your franchise organisation.
 The categories cannot be viewed in isolation.
 Only when everything is transparent, conscious choices have been made, and their implementation is secured in the Franchise Business Plan, the franchise manual, and the franchise contract, can your formula operate successfully for the long term.
 Ultimately, the FranScan® helps create a complete overview of all the things you need to consider during the setup and growth of your franchise formula!
-A handy guide for your future organization.
+A handy guide for your future organisation.
 In the FranScan®, you will also find a clear explanation for each topic on whether it should be incorporated into the franchise manual, the Franchise Exploitation Model, and/or the franchise contract.
 This way, the drafting of these documents can take place efficiently in the next phase.

 Next steps: Establishing the condition system and revenue model

-The next step after the Franchise Business Plan is mapping out the financial consequences for your organization; drafting the franchise exploitation budget.
+The next step after the Franchise Business Plan is mapping out the financial consequences for your organisation; drafting the franchise exploitation budget.
 We develop these financial projections for both you as the franchisor and your franchisees.